Dirkster99/TreeLib/README.md

 Review demo projects:
 * in this solution,
-* <a href="https://github.com/Dirkster99/FilterTreeView">WPF FilterTreeView</a> sample application, and
+* <a href="https://github.com/Dirkster99/FilterTreeView">WPF FilterTreeView</a> sample application, and read
-* read <a href="https://www.codeproject.com/Articles/1213031/Advanced-WPF-TreeViews-Part-of-n">Advanced WPF TreeViews Part 3 of n</a> to learn more details.
+* <a href="https://www.codeproject.com/Articles/1216583/Advanced-WPF-TreeViews-Part-of-n">Advanced WPF TreeViews Part 3 of n</a> * read <a href="https://www.codeproject.com/Articles/1213031/Advanced-WPF-TreeViews-Part-of-n">Advanced WPF TreeViews Part 4 of n</a> to learn more details.

 Implementing something as complicated as a Post-Order traversal algorithm requires just:
 * a project reference,